Maha Shivaratri 2027 Nepal - 2 Days Itinerary and Cost

 The bells begin before dusk.
 First one, then dozens, then hundreds, ringing from every corner of the Pashupatinath Temple complex until the sound becomes a single continuous tone that vibrates in your chest.
 The ghats along the Bagmati River glow with sacred flames.
 Ash-smeared Naga Sadhus sit motionless in meditation, their tridents planted in the earth beside them.
 Somewhere in the crowd, a million voices chant Om Namah Shivaya in unison, and the sound rises into the February night like something older than language.
 This is Maha Shivaratri — the Great Night of Lord Shiva — and you're standing at its spiritual epicentre, Kathmandu's ancient Pashupatinath Temple.

 This two-day guided experience takes you inside one of Nepal's most powerful festivals.
 You won't watch from the edges.
 With your bilingual guide explaining every ritual, every offering, and every tradition, you'll participate in the all-night vigil, witness the Rudra Abhishek ceremony, walk among the Sadhus who've journeyed from across the subcontinent, and feel the full force of a gathering that draws millions of devotees to a single sacred site.
 It's not tourism.
 It's immersion.
-And for those willing to stay awake through the night, it's one of the most unforgettable cultural experiences on earth.
+And for those willing to stay awake through the night, it's one of the most intense cultural experiences on earth.

-What Makes This Experience Unforgettable
+What Makes This Experience Like No Other

 • Join the sacred all-night vigil (Jaagran) at Pashupatinath Temple, a UNESCO World Heritage Site and the holiest Shiva temple in the world, during Maha Shivaratri — the Great Night of Lord Shiva.